amzn/oss-dashboard/docs/Reports.md

 ## Source Reports

 These are reports which are executed on the source code.
-See (link) for instructions on how to implement a custom Source Report.
+See [Customising](Customising.md) for instructions on how to implement a custom Source Report.

 ### DocsReporter
 ### LicenseReporter